wolfpaulus/ZeroMonitor/README.md

 Depending on the display you want to use, you need to install different libraries.
 Check here for details: [./waveshare/README.md](waveshare/README.md)

+### Ansible Playbook
+This ansible playbook can be used to install ZeroMonitor on a Raspberry Pi:
+[./ansible/playbooks/setup-zero_mon.yml]()

-# 🔄 CI/CD-Style Auto-Update
+## 🔄 CI/CD-Style Auto-Update
 ZeroMonitor can automatically check for updates from GitHub and redeploy itself using a cron job.
 For more details, see the [./cicd/README.md](cicd/README.md) file.
-## Ansible Playbook
-This ansible playbook can be used to install ZeroMonitor on a Raspberry Pi:
-[./ansible/playbooks/setup-zero_mon.yml]()